fotonauts/activr/README.md

   recipient User

-  # this is a predefined routing, to fetch all followers of an activity's actor
+  # this is a predefined routing, to fetch all followers of an activity actor
   routing :actor_follower, :to => Proc.new{ |activity| activity.actor.followers }

-  # define a routing with a class method, to fetch all followers of an activity's album
+  # define a routing with a class method, to fetch all followers of an activity album
   def self.album_follower(activity)
     activity.album.followers
   end